OnionUI/Onion/README.md

 - Delete all folders from your SD except "BIOS" and "Roms"
 - Unzip the ".tmp_update" folder to the root of your SD.
 - Boot up your Miyoo Mini and follow the on-screen instructions to get started.
+- Your Mini will turn off after the installation is completed.
+ (Don't delete the .tmp_update folder, it is now part of the Onion installation)
 - Restore your backed up saves and states.
 - Optional: To restore your box art, copy each system's box art folder into the system's respective folder in /Roms/ and rename each folder to "Imgs"